 - Certain other benefits described in the Labor-Management Relations Act of 1947

-ERISA has also been expanded to include health laws.
+ERISA has also been expanded to include health laws and you can get truck accident attorneys help to get the benefits.
 For example, the Consolidated Omnibus Budget Reconciliation Act of 1985 (COBRA) amended ERISA to provide for the continuation of health care coverage for employees and their beneficiaries (for a limited period of time) if certain events would otherwise result in a reduction in benefits.
-In addition, the Health Insurance Portability and Accountability Act of 1996 (HIPAA) amended ERISA to make health care coverage more portable and secure for employees.
+In addition, as stated in their site link, the Health Insurance Portability and Accountability Act of 1996 (HIPAA) amended ERISA to make health care coverage more portable and secure for employees.

 Health insurance companies are looking at prescription usage to underwrite and rate group health insurance.
 GRx quoting is a way to get final rates without applications or claims data.
 This method uses a detailed census for a group to obtain complete and current prescription histories.
 Details include drug name, dosage, fill date, pharmacy and physician information.

 This Healthcare Intelligence allows carriers to make risk assessment decisions with confidence and more accurately develop premiums.
 New group rates are quickly and more accurately developed.
 GRx turns the group census data into a risk score.
 Health plans use the GRx risk score to more accurately predict the group’s future claim costs.
 An accurate quote is good for both the insurance company and the group.